Clive07/TastyTV_Project_2_SPA/Notage/ReadMe.md

 I can now look to functionalise the My List btn to open it's page if clicked.
 This will be done using conditional rendering.

 I also wish to prepare the component which will present the list for the user.
+I will use array.map in order to the one component display every media item.

 ### Deliverables